What Is An Enterprise Resource Planning (ERP) System?

 1. QuickBooks

-This is the most widely used of erp for small business for accounting software, for managing income and expenses and for keeping track of a company’s financial health.
+This is the most widely used of erp for small business (quickbooks software for small business) for accounting software, for managing income and expenses and for keeping track of a company’s financial health.
 Learn More

 ▸▸ Learn more about how Orders in Seconds and QuickBooks integration offers an all-in-one order management and accounting solution for manufacturers and wholesalers